theNestruo/z80-asm-meter-vscode/README.md

     ]
     ```

 3. Macro definition with both instructions and timing and/or size.
 Provided timing and/or size will override the metrics of the instructions.
+For example:

     ```jsonc
     "z80-asm-meter.macros": [